 Cortona is at the southern edge of Tuscany moving into neighbouring Umbria, just north of Lago Trasimeno.
 Cortona was made famous with the American film, Under the Tuscan Sun.
 From here it is easy to visit Assisi.

-Hotels in this region include: Villa San Paolo Spa Hotel, Hotel Villa Ducci, Hotel Relais Santa Chiara, Agriturismo Le Selvole Farmhouse, Borgo Pignano, Hotel Certaldo, Castello Sonnino, Hotel Borgo San Pietro, Palazzo Mannaioni Toscana, Villa La Torretta, Grand Hotel Tamerici & Principe, and Hotel Croce Di Malta.
+Accommodation in this region include: Villa San Paolo Spa Hotel, Hotel Villa Ducci, Hotel Relais Santa Chiara, Agriturismo Le Selvole Farmhouse, Hotel Borgo Pignano, Maisonettes at Borgo Pignano, Cottages at Borgo Pignano, Hotel Certaldo, Castello Sonnino, Hotel Borgo Santo Pietro, Palazzo Mannaioni Toscana, Villa La Torretta, Grand Hotel Tamerici & Principe, Hotel Croce Di Malta, Grand Hotel & La Pace, Montecatini Palace & Spa, Grand Hotel Panoramic and Hotel Torretta.

 Siena spent many years fighting nearby Florence and it is wonderful to visit today, particularly in July or August for the Palio.
 We work very closely with Castel Monastero and we can offer you a package with seats in an apartment overlooking the finish line of the Palio, here you will be entertained with food and drinks for the unique experience.